-Grevin Wax Museum is the Paris equivalent of Madame Tussauds in London.
-A little bit expensive compared to many other museums in the city, it is definitely one of the best museums in town to visit with young kids.
-Top Paris museums.
+Musée Grévin wax museum is the Paris equivalent of Madame Tussauds in London.
+A little bit expensive compared to other museums in town, Musée Grévin is one of the best museums to visit with young kids.
+Paris museums.
+Museums for kids.

-Grevin Wax Museum was founded in 1882 on the model of Madame Tussauds.
+Grévin Wax Museum was founded in 1882 on the model of Madame Tussauds.
 The museum brings back in front of you great people and events of history in realistic wax copies.
+In Grévin Museum, you find political leaders such as Charles de Gaulle and Emmanuel Macron from France, Barak Obama and Donald Trump from the USA, Angela Merkel from Germany and Vladimir Putin from Russia.

-In Grevin Museum, you find political leaders such as Charles de Gaulle of France and Barak Obama of the USA, actors as Marylin Monroe and Charlie Chaplin.
+Meet in Grévin actors as Marylin Monroe and Charlie Chaplin, musicians as Louis Amstrong, Edith Piaf and the Rolling Stones.
 Many other well known people from the past and today will welcome you as if they were real, sometimes even confusing you.

-The Grevin Wax Museum also features a mirage room and a magic trick theater.
+The Grévin Wax Museum also features a mirage room and a magic trick theater.
 Children will like the museum and be excited by its deforming mirrors.
+Paris for kids

-Musee Grevin is open everyday of the year.
-Most of the time from 9.30am to 7pm.
+Musée Grévin is open everyday of the year, at least from 10am to 6pm.
 Opening times vary on different days and seasons.
-Please check for the exact date of your visit.
-Ticket price: 22.50 euros.
-Children (6 to 14): 17.50 euros.
+Check opening time on the exact date of your visit.
+Ticket price: 26 euros.
+Children (6 to 14): 19 euros.